Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data: Supplementary Information

 \subsection{Detail of prior parameters for the aluminium model}

-In this section we give detail on the choice of prior parameters for the model evaluation of the aluminium dataset, A summary of the parameter values described in this section can be found in \Cref{table:aluminiumparameters}.
+In this section we give detail on the choice of prior parameters for the model evaluation of the aluminium dataset, A summary of the parameter values described in this section can be found in \Cref{table: aluminiumparameters}.
 Below we describe and motivate the choices:

-The prior mode $\mu_i$ or $\mu_{j,k}$ of change in stock or flow variables respectively are chosen to be equal to the nearest power of $10$ of the reported value when it is available.
-For example, the flow from `Mining' to `Refining' with a reported value $35.4$ Mt/yr is assigned a prior mode of $\mu_{1,2}=10.0$ Mt/yr.
-If the flow or change in stock variable has no reported value, it is assigned an uninformative prior mode of $1.0$ Mt/yr instead.
+The prior mode $\mu_i$ or $\mu_{j,k}$ of flow and change in stock variables respectively are chosen to be equal to the nearest power of $10$ of the reported value when it is available.
+For example, the flow from `Mining' to `Refining' with a reported value $35.4$ Mt is assigned a prior mode of $\mu_{1,2}=10.0$ Mt.
+If the flow or change in stock variable has no reported value, it is assigned an uninformative prior mode of $1.0$ Mt instead.

-The prior standard deviation $\sigma_i$ for the change in stock variables are chosen to be $\sigma_i=\max(\sqrt{40}\mu_i,0.1)$, or $10.0$ if there is no reported value for the change in stock or flow variable.
+The prior standard deviation $\sigma_i$ for the change in stock variables are chosen to be $\sigma_i=\max(\sqrt{40}|\mu_i|,0.1)$, or $10.0$ if there is no reported value for the flow or change in stock variable.
 The corresponding parameter $\sigma_{j,k}$ for the flow variables are chosen similarly.
 For example, $\sigma_{1,2}=\sqrt{40}*10.0=63.25$ for the flow from `Mining' to `Refining'.
-This choice is motivated by when $\mu_i$ is specified to the correct order of magnitude, the true value of the variable is at most $4.5\mu_{i}$ away, and so $\sigma_i$ is chosen on a similar scale.
+This choice is motivated by when $\mu_i$ is specified to the correct order of magnitude, the true value of the variable is at most $4.5|\mu_{i}|$ away, and so $\sigma_i$ is chosen on a similar scale but somewhat larger to ensure the prior is not over-confident.
 The maximum here is to ensure a minimum prior standard deviation of $0.1$.

-The overall rationale of this choice for the prior distribution is to elicit a weakly informative prior distribution with a prior mode that captures the order of magnitude of the change in stock or flow, coupled with a relatively large prior variance, in order to reflect a realistic baseline of domain knowledge to aim for when conducting MFA.
+Note we are not advocating for this choice of prior distribution to be uniquely correct.
+The overall rationale of this choice for the prior is to assign a weakly informative prior distribution with a prior mode that captures the order of magnitude of the flow or change in stock, coupled with a relatively large prior variance, in order to reflect a realistic baseline of domain knowledge to aim for when conducting MFA.